ankane/ahoy/README.md

 In under a minute, start learning more about your visitors.

-- traffic source - referrer, referring domain, campaign, landing page
+- traffic source - referrer, referring domain, landing page
 - location - country, region, and city
 - technology - browser, OS, and device type
+- utm parameters - source, medium, term, content, campaign

 It’s all stored in **your database** so you can easily combine it with other data.